Visitor Center and Program Intern

 Please visit the new page to apply.

-This opportunity accepts applicants for Summer 2022 positions.
+This opportunity accepts applicants for Fall/Winter 2022 positions.
 Days off vary week to week depending upon program needs.
 Volunteers work a minimum of 40 hours per week.
-These will likely include weekends and holidays.
+These may include some weekends and holidays.

 Part of the Everglades ecosystem, Big Cypress is a critical watershed for the Ten Thousand Islands area to the southwest.
 It is home to many endangered species including the Florida Panther.
 Incredible wildlife viewing opportunities, canoeing, hiking and biking are just some of the activities available in the swamp.